 Youth Groups for Young Trans and Gender Variant People

-Gendered Intelligence runs a range of youth groups in London, Leeds and Bristol for young trans, non-binary and questioning young people aged up to 21.
-We also run a peer-led support group in London for those aged 18-30.
+Gendered Intelligence runs a range of youth groups in London, Leeds, Bristol for young trans, non-binary and questioning young people.
+Our groups have different age ranges which you can find out more about below.
+We also run a young adults peer-led support group in London for those aged 18-30.

-*Young trans people aged 8 or over are welcome to attend our Under 16 group in London and our Saturday sessions in London.
+*Young trans people aged 11 or over are welcome to attend our Under 16 group in London and our Saturday sessions in London.
+If you are at Primary school, or aged between 8 – 11, you can attend our special under 12s group with a parent/ carer.
 At the moment, our groups in Leeds and Bristol are open for young people aged 13-20.
-If you are a young trans person under the age of 13 and would like to come along to the group, please get in touch.
+If you are a young trans person under the age of 13 or over 20 in these areas, and would like some support, please get in touch.

-No matter how you identify, Gendered Intelligence's trans youth groups are open to all young trans people - whether you're brand new to identifying as trans, still questioning your identity, or if you consider yourself to be post-transition or as having a trans history.
+No matter how you identify, Gendered Intelligence's trans youth groups are open to all young trans people - whether you're brand new to identifying as trans, still questioning your identity, worrying about whether you are trans or not, or if you consider yourself to be post-transition or as having a trans history.
 We strive to be fully inclusive of individuals who identify as non-binary / other, as well as male or female.

-There is no fee to access our youth group, and we reimburse travel for at least £7 per person at every session.
+There is no fee to access our youth group, and we can reimburse travel for at least £7 per person at every session if the cost of travel would prevent you from getting to the groups.

 At the youth groups you can:

-- Meet other young transgender, transsexual or gender questioning people, socialise, make friends and get some support
+- Meet other young trans, transgender, non-binary or gender questioning people, socialise, make friends, have fun and get some support

 - Have a safe and supportive space to explore your gender identity if you're questioning, be yourself if you're not out, or have an opportunity to chat about trans stuff if you're stealth.